parse-server-modules/parse-evolution/proposals/0002-bruteforceattack.md

 ## Proposed solution

-1. Introduce a paramater that allows the developer to specify the maximum number of incorrect attempts (configurable) on a specific username before 'freezing' the account for a given time frame  (configurable)
+* Introduce a paramater that allows the developer to specify the maximum number of incorrect attempts (configurable) on a specific username before 'freezing' the account for a given time frame  (configurable)

 OR

-2. Introduce an 'AfterLoginAttempt' hook in cloud code that would allow the user to write his own logic to implement an account freeze if a certain number of incorrect logins were attempted
+* Introduce an 'AfterLogin' hook in cloud code that resolves a promise if login was successful or rejects a promise if login was unsuccessful.
+This would allow the user to write his own logic to implement an account freeze if a certain number of incorrect logins were attempted

 ## Detailed design